 The Collective, although small and nimble, recognises this, as does its CTO Andy Caddy, when asked.

 “I’m also a little concerned about what hybrid working means for productivity and for the business as a whole,” he said.
 “For us, even as a small business, our head office is important for our culture and we are still yet to understand what losing that, for now at least, means for us.

 “How do people interact with that space and how can technology help with that?
 When it comes to problem solving, we know we should present the problem first, then come up with the relevant technologies to solve the problem.”

 Andy went on to say that remote, collaborative tools do help on a one-to-one, or one-to-few, basis, but for larger teams something is missing when the physicality of debate is moved half online, half offline.
 For The Collective, productivity is not just the quantity of work created within a given space and time, it’s also the quality, and if hybrid working environments don’t yet support the highest quality of collaboration, and therefore work, there is still much room for innovative technology to lend a hand.

-Over at The Natural History Museum, a far larger, more complex, organization in many regards, Aliso Davis had to react quickly to a totally different working environment.
+Over at The Natural History Museum, a far larger, more complex, organisation in many regards, Alison Davis had to react quickly to a totally different working environment.

 “I started my role just six weeks before lockdown, which was interesting,” she mused.

 “We are a visitor attraction, retailer, science organisation, too, so we have many different types of workers who are on site, or remote or even furloughed.
 With the technology team I’d have to say our productivity rose purely out of necessity so I’m also interested in how the rest of 2021 plays out for us and how we continue the pace we’ve exhibited thus far.

 “In fact, I’m working on a Future Ways of Working for the Museum, which aims to understand exactly what has worked so far so we can apply it to our office tomorrow.”